kyhau/aws-notebook/KMS.md

 - Every object in a bucket is encrypted by S3 using a DataKey provided by KMS.
 - CipherText DataKey is stored with the object as metadata.
 - When decryption is needed, it is passed to KMS (`kms:Decrypt`), and used by S3 to decrypt the object.
+- Use Case:
+   - You work on a large scale online media website and provide access to videos which are hosted on S3 via pre-signed URLs.
+The media is stored as objects in an S3 bucket in an encrypted state.
+Your large user base is generating slightly over 10,000 media views per second and your application logs have started to show `ThrottlingException` errors.
+   - Potential solution: Lodge a support request to increase KMS limits.

 #### CloudTrail
 - CloudTrail logs are encrypted in SSE-S3 by default, can be changed to SSE-KMS.